zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/events/pre-bulk-save-synchronize.md

 # PreBulkSynchronize

-The `PreBulkSynchronize` event is raised as soon the `BulkSynchronize` method is called and no configuration or anything else is done before.
+The `PreBulkSynchronize` event is raised as soon as the `BulkSynchronize` method is called and no configuration or anything else is done before.
 It allows you to set some global configuration for `BulkSynchronize`.

 The following example sets the `CreatedDate` for new customers and `ModifiedDate` property for existing customers.